|

 have been.
 The Native Americans are portrayed honestly, with

 traits both brutal and humane.
-People isolated in a harsh
+People living in an isolated, harsh

 wilderness would all have to be a little odd.
 That is